 Professional development is one of a number of research and talent development strands initiated by Heart of Glass to establish essential critical pedagogy around collaborative and social arts practice, and to offer a collegiate space for debate, enquiry and sharing in this field.
 Other strands include WITH FOR ABOUT – Heart of Glass’ annual conference, the fourth iteration of which will take place in May 2019; writing & publishing – PRAXIS Volume II will be published later this year; and FIERCE AND URGENT CONVERSATIONS: The First International Triennial of Social and Collaborative Arts Practice, taking place in Autumn 2021.

 For further details about the programme please contact us.

 Planning your project | Tuesday 13 November 2018

 Led by Mark Devereux & Jack Welsh

-Planning your project takes a practical look at how to develop, manage and successfully realise projects of different scales and durations.
-The workshop will highlight the journey from developing the seed idea, through to realising the project and its resulting legacies.
-Providing an in-sight into the challenges artists can face when managing projects, this session will equip you with tools and techniques to encourage success.
-The session will also look at how you can formulate a longer-term career plan to support future developments and growth within your practice.
+Planning your project took a practical look at how to develop, manage and successfully realise projects of different scales and durations.
+The workshop highlighted the journey from developing the seed idea, through to realising the project and its resulting legacies.
+Providing an in-sight into the challenges artists can face when managing projects, this session equiped participants with tools and techniques to encourage success.
+The session also looked at how artists can formulate a longer-term career plan to support future developments and growth within your practice.

-Artists will be invited to share your questions, concerns or previous experiences associated to project planning and management when booking your ticket.
+Artists were invited to share their questions, concerns or previous experiences associated to project planning and management when booking their ticket.

 Talking about your work | Tuesday 11 December 2018